zaycruz/atlas/README.md

      terminal and run `atlas`.

 Type into the REPL to chat.
 Press `Ctrl+D` (macOS/Linux) or `Ctrl+Z` then `Enter` (Windows) to exit, or type `/quit`.
+Responses stream token-by-token so you can watch ideas form in real time.
+Atlas can also request internal tools; you'll be prompted for approval when that happens.

 ### Ollama requirements